Product was successfully added to your shopping cart.

-Belgian waffles are different from other types of waffles in that they are risen with a yeast-based dough instead of a quick-rising agent such as baking powder.
+Belgian waffles are different from other types of waffles in that they are made with a yeast-based dough instead of using a quick-rising agent such as baking powder.

-This recipe uses an overnight souring process to create rich, tangy, light waffles that are just delicious.
+This recipe uses an overnight souring process to create rich, tangy, light waffles that are simply delicious.

 - 1 cup active sourdough starter